-It is also possible to take the required undergraduate prerequisites in two semesters as a non-degree seeking student, and then apply to graduate school.
+It is also possible to take the required undergraduate prerequisites in two semesters as a non-degree seeking post-graduate student, and then apply to graduate school.

 If you need to speak to someone about your options for graduate school, please call (205) 348-7131.